QuickBooks Blog

 How to calculate gross profit

-Calculating gross profit is as simple as finding your revenue and the cost of goods sold.
-These usually come from your financial statements but can also be found by diving into your earnings, administrative expenses, and business credit card transactions.
+Calculating gross profit involves understanding two key figures: sales revenue and cost of goods sold (COGS).
+These usually come from your financial statements but you can also find them by diving into your earnings, administrative expenses, and business credit card transactions.

-Step 2: Finding your cost of goods sold
+Step 2: Calculate your cost of goods sold

 The cost of goods sold can be a bit more tricky.
+COGS represents the direct costs associated with producing the goods or services you sell.
 First, you need to break down all of your costs and determine which category they fall under.
 Those include:

-Lastly, it’s plug and play — simply take your sales revenue and subtract your cost of goods sold.
-To get a better understanding let’s present some visuals and examples below.
+Lastly, it’s plug and play—simply take your sales revenue and subtract your cost of goods sold using the gross profit formula.
+Let’s look at an example.

 To understand the gross profit formula, meet Sally, the owner of Outdoor Manufacturing.
 Sally’s business manufactures hiking boots, and her firm just completed its first year of operations.